aexol-studio/config-maker/Readme.md

 ```
 <br />

-`ProjectOptions` is the first generic parameter you'll be dealing with.
-It is what will be stored inside the config json file in the project folder while using your CLI.
+The first generic paremeter you will be dealing with is `ProjectOptions`.
+This will be stored inside the config json file in the project folder while using your CLI.

-`myConfig` is the name of the config file.
-It will be stored in the Users folder for those who use the CLI with the setting `config-maker`.
+The config file is named `myConfig`.
+THis will be stored in the Users-folder for those use the CLI with the setting `config-maker`.

 <br />

-#### 3. (Optional) Add Decoders
+### 3. (Optional) Add Decoders
 **`decoders`** - are only needed when you use non-string values, but you still want to encode them in the config.

 ```ts